 - Language is a vital means of communication

 - The importance of transition in children’s lives.

 At Loose Primary School we believe that pupils emotional and social development is essential for them to progress academically.
 Through the use of a range of activities: drawing, games, reading, Lego Therapy and craft we help promote social skills, talking, listening and developing friendships.

 It is our aim to make sure that all children have a happy and fulfilled school life.
 The Nurture room is open for invited children at 08.30am each day providing juice, toast, biscuits and fruit to help children that may need support with their transition from home to the school environment, which sometimes can be challenging.

-The children have access to the Nurture TA throughout the day, whether this is for 1:1 scheduled Well Being interventions or if they just require some emotional support at that point in time.
-The Nurture TA uses a range of activities to support the child’s emotional needs.
+The children have access to nurture facilities throughout the day, whether this is for 1:1 scheduled Well Being interventions or if they just require some emotional support at that point in time.
+We use a range of activities to support any child’s emotional needs.